kioannid/CoFly-GUI-demo-/README.md

 ## Usage

-The developed platform has several operations in order to examine the field of interest.
+The developed platform has several operations in order to examine the field of interest, such as

 &nbsp;
 ![alt text](https://github.com/CoFly-Project/cofly-gui/blob/master/readme_images/main_screen.gif?raw=true?raw=true)